Published on August 23, 2024 at 4:34:48 PM

 Asset Allocation

 While diversification across different asset classes is one thing, asset allocation is quite another.
-Asset allocation basically refers to the proportion of money that should be allocated across different asset classes like equity, real estate, gold, debt, and even crypto.
+Asset diversification sector-wise means spreading investments across sectors like technology, healthcare, finance, real estate, energy, and even newly emerging sectors like digital assets.
+This reduces concentration risk and allows gains in one sector to compensate for losses in another.
 A proper asset allocation can not only help hedge against inflation but can also ensure that the well-diversified portfolio keeps beating inflation over the long term and therefore keeps compounding.

 Most nouveau riche investors are often not particularly well-versed with the concept of asset allocation, while mature investors, who belong to the old money elite, are smarter with their money.